NikkelM/Hades-II-HadesBiomes/README.md

 > Not everything is working as expected or fully implemented.

 The following content from Hades is available in Hades II through this mod, allowing you to play as Melinoë, with her weapons and abilities.

-At the moment, content is limited to encounters and enemies.

 ### Encounters/Rooms: